-When looking at total transfers of property the figures were very static on the same month of last year, this may be of a surprise given the positive news coming out of Spain for the property sector over the last few months.
+When looking at total transfers of property the figures were very static on the same month of last year, this may be of a surprise given the positive news coming out of Spain for the property sector and mortgages over the last few months.
 The key areas however affecting this relate to a decrease in the number of properties being swapped, donations, and others which include banks taking over the property because of a defaulted Spanish mortgage.

 In terms of dwellings, the most important part of the housing market, the monthly year on year increase was 6%, the increase over April of this year was 8.1% and the accumulated year on year increase now sits at 8.5%.